fusion809/NixOS-configs/README.md

 <br/><br/>
 The background colour of this depends on the temperature.
 Temperatures of <10&deg;C are <span style="color: #1565C0;">blue</span>, between 10 and <15&deg;C are <span style="color: #2196F3">lighter blue</span>, between 15 and <20&deg;C are <span style="color: #03DAC6">cyan</span>, between 20 and <25&deg;C are <span style="color: #4CAF50">green</span>, between 25 and <30&deg;C are <span style="color: #EF6C00">orange</span>, between 30 and <35&deg;C are <span style="color: #FF5722">light red</span>, between 35 and <40&deg;C are <span style="color: #D32F2F">medium red</span> and &geq;40&deg;C are <span style="color: #B71C1C">dark red</span>.</li>
 <li>Keyboard layout ( followed by its two-letter initial).
 I have two colours set up for this widget: us=<span style="color: #018786">teal</span>, which is also the default, and br=<span style="color: #AD1457">purple</span>.</li>
 <li>Pulseaudio showing the volume of your output audio device.
-Has a purple background and white text.</li>
+Has a purple background and white text.
+You can decrease or increase volume by scrolling on it.
+Left clicking opens pavucontrol.</li>
 <li>Wallpaper number widget (󰸉): it displays the number of the wallpaper most recently displayed on your desktop, then a forward slash, and then the total number of wallpapers you have installed on your system.</li>
 <li>A bin icon (󰆴) that, when clicked, will delete your current wallpaper and load the next wallpaper.</li>
 <li>A left arrow () that, when clicked, changes your wallpaper to the previous one in your collection (keeping in mind, this is when you're using the systematic algorithm for the wallpaper script).</li>